Koopman operator-based model reduction for switched-system control of PDEs: Introduction

-In this article, we propose an alternative approach for solving both open and closed-loop control problems using \emph{Koopman operator-based ROMs (K-ROMs)}.
-The key idea is to interpret the dynamical control system as a switched dynamical system, where the state can be influenced by switching between different autonomous systems at each time step.
+In this article, we propose an alternative approach for solving both open- and closed-loop control problems using \emph{Koopman operator-based ROMs (K-ROMs)}, which, one the one hand, allows us to drastically reduce the dimension of the model and, on the other hand, gives access to present (and future) convergence results for numerical approximations of the Koopman operator.
+The key idea is to transform the dynamical control system (i.e., a nonlinear ODE or PDE) into a switched dynamical system by restricting the control to a finite set of constant values, where the state can be influenced by switching between different autonomous systems at each time step.
 By numerically approximating a Koopman operator for each of the different autonomous dynamical systems individually, the switched dynamics can be reproduced by switching between the respective Koopman operators.
-This results in a switching time problem for the open-loop case (\cite{EWD03, EWA06, FMO13}, cf.~also \cite{VMS10,RV14} for a related concept based on the Perron--Frobenius operator), whereas the closed-loop approach is realized via MPC.
-Using recent convergence results for the Koopman operator \cite{AM17, KM17}, convergence to the true solution can be guaranteed.
+This results in a switching time problem for the open-loop case, whereas the closed-loop approach is realized via MPC.
+Using recent convergence results for the Koopman operator \cite{KM17}, identity of the full and the K-ROM based objective function is achieved.
+Furthermore, we make use of the fact that in a control problem, we do not necessarily require knowledge of the entire system state but only of some observation which is used in the controller.
+This allows us to drastically reduce the dimension of the optimization problem -- instead of using a high-dimensional finite-element discretization and a higher order time integrator, we can use a matrix-vector product to predict the dynamics of the low-dimensional observation.
+For related concepts, the reader is referred to\cite{VMS10} and \cite{GL99,LHPT08,CDH16} for approaches based on the Perron--Frobenius operator and \emph{occupation measures}, respectively.

 The remainder of the article is structured as follows: In Section~\ref{sec:Theory}, we introduce the basic concepts for the Koopman operator and its numerical approximation as well as the relevant control techniques.
 Our new approach is then introduced in Section~\ref{sec:Control_Koopman} and results are shown in Section \ref{sec:Results} for an ODE problem, for the 1D Burgers equation, and for the 2D Navier--Stokes equations.
 We conclude with a short summary and possible future work in Section~\ref{sec:Conclusion}.